 - Water source (fresh vs. ocean)—Oceans contain more deuterium than fresh water.
 The deuterium concentration in the Atlantic and Pacific Ocean remains fairly constant at 156 ppm.
 Polar oceans have a much lower concentration.

 - Altitude—Water at high altitudes has less deuterium.
+Water from the Rocky mountains in Western United States has been measured with 136 ppm deuterium.

 - Distance from coastline—Heavier water precipitates first so the surface water along western coastlines contains more deuterium than inland areas.